 If you have salespeople in your company, chances are they have sat through quite a few virtual sales training meetings these past few months while the world has been practicing social distancing during the COVID-19 pandemic.
-The sales professionals and leaders we work with tell us their top three complaints about virtual sales training meetings are:
+The sales professionals and leaders we work with tells us their top three complaints about virtual sales training meetings are:

 - They’re often disappointed they don’t learn anything new.